nicklafferty/craftycody/content/crochet/persephone-from-lore-olympus.md

 Persephone!

 My pretty new pattern is now available on my Etsy page.
 I'd like to make it clear that while I made up the pattern, Lore Olympus was created by the talented [Rachel Smythe]().
 Be sure to check out Webtoons and give it a read if you haven't already.
 I'm not usually into romance, but it's such a delicious guilty pleasure.

+Also, I did something different with this one and made the pattern using [Figma]().
+I have a free account and this isn't sponsored, but I had a lot of fun learning a new program.
+It was a little daunting at first, I'll admit, but there's a lot of support, videos, and templates to choose from to make your first project easier until you learn the ropes.